-Many large Canadian publicly held companies are controlled by a family, a parent company or a group of shareholders through their holdings of common shares.
-Effective equity control can come from holding 20% or more of the common shares of a widely held company.
+Many large Canadian publicly held companies are controlled by a family, a parent company, or a group of shareholders through their holdings of common shares.
+Effective equity control can come from holding 20% or more of the common shares of a widely held company, such as Linamar.